mitjafelicijan/mitjafelicijan.com/content/posts/2023-07-01-bringing-all-of-my-projects-together-under-a-single-umbrella.md

 WantedBy=multi-user.target
 ```

+- You might need to reload systemd with `systemctl daemon-reload`.
 - Then I enabled the service with `systemctl enable caddy.service`.
 - And then I started the service with `systemctl start caddy.service`.